c2997108/lastwasm/README.rst

 Large TAB results are transferred as a UTF-8 buffer.
 The page immediately shows the first 20 KiB before full-result processing and provides the complete output through ``Download TAB``.
-The dot plot uses up to eight parser workers and evenly samples at most 100,000 alignments to bound Plotly memory; the downloaded TAB file remains complete.
+The dot plot uses up to eight parser workers and renders matching alignments as WebGL2 line geometry; it does not sample the result.
+The minimum plotted hidden alignment-length cutoff is configurable in the input panel and defaults to 1000 bp; alignments of 1000 bp or less remain in TAB output but are omitted from the plot.
+CPU metadata and
+GPU geometry are kept in compact typed arrays instead of per-alignment JavaScript objects.
+Up to 100,000 deterministic alignment lines are emphasized to match the former Plotly view, while all remaining alignments are still drawn at lower opacity.
+Axes and dotted sequence boundaries are drawn on a lightweight canvas overlay, and pan, wheel zoom, fit, and hover details are handled without rebuilding the TAB output.
+Reference and query axes follow the original FASTA sequence order by default, including sequences without plotted alignments.
+This can be disabled in the input panel to use TAB alignment-output order instead.
-Detailed ``dotplot-timing`` and ``dotplot-longtasks`` log lines separate TAB parsing, worker messaging, Plotly setup, and final browser rendering time.
+Detailed ``dotplot-timing`` and ``dotplot-longtasks`` log lines separate TAB parsing, worker messaging, regl buffer upload, GPU completion, and final browser paint time.

 WASM/Node (legacy experimental)
 -------------------------------